WakiMak/trentent.github.io-forked/_posts/2016-08-31-controlup-dissecting-logon-times-a-step-further-printer-loading.md

   - ControlUp
   - PowerShell
   - scripting
-  - XenApp
+  - &
 ---
-We have applications that require printers be loaded before the application is started. Â This is usually because the application will check for a specific printer or default printer and if one is not set (because it hasn&#8217;t mapped into the session) then it&#8217;ll throw up a dialog or not start entirely.
+We have applications that require printers be loaded before the application is started. Â This is usually because the application will check for a specific printer or default printer and if one is not set (because it hasn't mapped into the session) then it'll throw up a dialog or not start entirely.

-So we have this value &#8216;unchecked&#8217;Â for some applications:
+So we have this value 'unchecked'Â for some applications:

 <img class="aligncenter size-full wp-image-1684" src="http://theorypc.ca/wp-content/uploads/2016/08/Screen-Shot-2016-08-31-at-12.12.08-AM.png" alt="Screen Shot 2016-08-31 at 12.12.08 AM" width="483" height="61" srcset="http://theorypc.ca/wp-content/uploads/2016/08/Screen-Shot-2016-08-31-at-12.12.08-AM.png 483w, http://theorypc.ca/wp-content/uploads/2016/08/Screen-Shot-2016-08-31-at-12.12.08-AM-300x38.png 300w" sizes="(max-width: 483px) 100vw, 483px" />

 But how does this impact our logon times?

-Well&#8230; Our organization just underwent a print server migration/upgrade where some print servers were decommissioned and don&#8217;t exist. Â But some users still have them or references to them on their end points. Â We do have policies that only map your default printer, but some users are on a policy to map &#8216;all&#8217; printers they have on their system.
+Well...
+Our organization just underwent a print server migration/upgrade where some print servers were decommissioned and don't exist. Â But some users still have them or references to them on their end points. Â We do have policies that only map your default printer, but some users are on a policy to map 'all' printers they have on their system.

-What&#8217;s the impact?
+What's the impact?

 <div id="attachment_1685" style="width: 528px" class="wp-caption aligncenter">
   <img aria-describedby="caption-attachment-1685" class="wp-image-1685 size-full" src="http://theorypc.ca/wp-content/uploads/2016/08/Screen-Shot-2016-08-31-at-12.15.10-AM.png" alt="Screen Shot 2016-08-31 at 12.15.10 AM" width="518" height="85" srcset="http://theorypc.ca/wp-content/uploads/2016/08/Screen-Shot-2016-08-31-at-12.15.10-AM.png 518w, http://theorypc.ca/wp-content/uploads/2016/08/Screen-Shot-2016-08-31-at-12.15.10-AM-300x49.png 300w" sizes="(max-width: 518px) 100vw, 518px" /></p>

   <p id="caption-attachment-1685" class="wp-caption-text">
-    Waiting for printers before starting the application&#8230;
+    Waiting for printers before starting the application...
   </p>
 </div>